marczz/mzlinux_pages/system/virtualization.md

 -   [Linux Containers - LXD Home](https://linuxcontainers.org/lxd/)
 -   [LXD documentation](https://lxd.readthedocs.io/en/latest/)

-# Qemu
+# Qemu {#qemu}
 [Qemu](http://wiki.qemu.org/) (GPL)is a generic  emulator and virtualizer.

 As an emulator, QEMU can run guest OSes on an architecture different from the host.

-When guest and host architecture is identical QEMU van be used as virtualizer and achieve near  native performances by executing the guest code directly on the host CPU.
-When using KVM, QEMU can virtualize x86, server and embedded PowerPC, and S390 guests.
+When guest and host architecture is identical QEMU can be used as virtualizer and achieve near native performances by executing the guest code directly on the host CPU.
+When using {{< iref "#KVM" "KVM" >}}, QEMU can virtualize x86, server and embedded PowerPC, and S390 guests.